M-Chimiste/PaperPal/README.md

 See [the reliability guide](docs/reliability.md) for locked installation, the local quality gate, credential migration, authenticated access, job recovery, diagnostics, and search/evaluation commands.
 No GitHub workflows are required.

 See [newsletter quality](docs/newsletter-quality.md) for local-model evidence extraction, editorial selection, source checks, and draft-only evaluation that never sends email.
+The final layout uses a full-issue prose summary, numbered paper titles, **What Changed → Why it matters → Evidence → Caveat**, and matching numbered source-note groups at the end.
+The guide also covers HTML previews, email-link compatibility, real-paper test findings, and the distinction between draft generation and sending.